donnerbrenn/Tetris2k/README.md

-A Tetris written in C targetting a filesize of 2048 Bytes - Current size: 1974 Bytes - Including 3 channel music!
+Tetris written in C targetting a filesize of 2048 Bytes - Current size: 2022 Bytes - Including 3 channel music.

-Uses SDL2 (32 Bit version), vondehi and smol
+Uses SDL2 (32 Bit version), vondehi and smol.

-Just run make on your Linux-System, the binary (tetris-crt) can be found in the bin folder after compilation.
+Just run make on your Linux-System, the binaries (tetris-crt.shelldropper + vondehi) can be found in the bin folder after compilation.